satoshilira/whitepaper-site/content/003-minted-lira-distribution/_index.md

 **LIRA Distribution Channels**

-A significant portion, 50% of the remaining LIRA tokens, is allocated for LIRA Treasury Bond (TB) token staking.
+A significant portion, *50%* of the remaining LIRA tokens, is allocated for LIRA Treasury Bond (TB) token staking.
 TB tokens provide holders with the opportunity to stake their LIRA tokens and earn additional rewards, thereby encouraging long-term engagement within the Satoshi LIRA ecosystem.

-A portion of 20% of the remaining LIRA tokens is dedicated to liquidity mining activities.
+A portion of *20%* of the remaining LIRA tokens is dedicated to liquidity mining activities.
 This allocation incentivizes liquidity providers to participate in the ecosystem, contributing to the stability and liquidity of the Satoshi LIRA protocol.

 To ensure the growth and awareness of the Satoshi
-LIRA project, 1% of the remaining LIRA tokens are allocated for marketing activities.
+LIRA project, *1%* of the remaining LIRA tokens are allocated for marketing activities.
 These resources facilitate strategic marketing campaigns, fostering adoption and attracting new participants to the ecosystem.

-To recognize the ongoing contributions of the project team, 15% of the remaining LIRA tokens are allocated to the team.
+To recognize the ongoing contributions of the project team, *15%* of the remaining LIRA tokens are allocated to the team.
 This allocation ensures the team's continued commitment and dedication to the development and success of the Satoshi LIRA protocol.

-To support the continuous enhancement and maintenance of the protocol, 5% of the remaining LIRA tokens are allocated to development efforts.
+To support the continuous enhancement and maintenance of the protocol, *5%* of the remaining LIRA tokens are allocated to development efforts.
 These resources enable the team to implement necessary upgrades, improvements, and expansions within the Satoshi LIRA ecosystem.

-A portion of 2% of the remaining LIRA tokens is allocated for covering operational costs.
+A portion of *2%* of the remaining LIRA tokens is allocated for covering operational costs.
 These resources ensure the smooth functioning and sustainability of the Satoshi LIRA project.

-To facilitate the governance and decision-making processes within the Satoshi LIRA ecosystem, 3% of the remaining LIRA tokens are allocated for Financing Dao services/decisions.
+To facilitate the governance and decision-making processes within the Satoshi LIRA ecosystem, *3%* of the remaining LIRA tokens are allocated for Financing Dao services/decisions.
 This allocation empowers the community to participate actively in shaping the future direction of the project.

-Financing: Dao Services/Decisions: To facilitate the governance and decision-making processes within the Satoshi LIRA ecosystem, 3% of the remaining LIRA tokens are allocated for AZ
-Financing: Dao services/decisions.
-This allocation empowers the community to participate actively in shaping the future direction of the project.
+Finally, *4%* of the remaining LIRA tokens are left unallocated.
+These tokens can be used for future initiatives, partnerships, or additional development, providing flexibility to adapt to evolving market needs.